elba7r/system/erpnext/docs/user/manual/en/buying/setup/supplier-type.md

 <img class="screenshot" alt="Supplier Type" src="{{docs_base_url}}/assets/img/buying/supplier-type.png">

-You can classify your suppliers from a range of choice available in Revalue.
+You can classify your suppliers from a range of choice available in ERPNext.
 Choose from a set of given options like Distributor, Electrical,Hardware, Local, Pharmaceutical, Raw material, Services etc.